{{ root_page.title }}

 SEND Code of Practice 2015

-The SEND Code of Practice ("COP") is statutory guidance for organisations that work with and support children and young people with special educational needs and disabilities.
-It sets out duties, policies and procedures relating to Part 3 of the Children and Families Act 2014 and associated regulations.
-It applies to all organisations that fit the above criteria in England.
+The SEND Code of Practice 2015 (CoP) is statutory guidance for organisations that work with and support children and young people with special educational needs and disabilities.
+It sets out duties, policies and procedures relating to Part 3 Children and Families Act 2014 and associated regulations.
+It applies to all organisations that fit the criteria in England.

 SEND Regulations 2014